 When art as an expression starts to appear, without prompting, all over the suburbs and villages of this country, what we are saying is: we are confident enough to create our own living, our own entertainment, our own aesthetic.
 Such an aesthetic will not be donated to us from the corridors of a university; or from the Ministry of Culture, or by the French Cultural Centre.
 It will come from the individual creations of a thousand creatives.
 Binyavanga Wainaina

-Whether you are planning a safari in the not-too-distant future or years from now, sighting the iconic elephants of Africa is an experience often sold short.
-When it comes to wildlife in Kenya, we share the same philosophy about the greatest animals – the elephant topping the list in most cases.
-Which is why, everyday across the wilder places in Kenya, hundreds of conservationists and governmental organizations work tirelessly to ensure that direct and indirect effects of human do not eradicate the elephant, among many species that have been pushed to the brink of extinction.
-The wildlife conservation teams seek to navigate dangerous paths to counter poachers, find opportunities to bridge the human-wildlife conflicts, and manage risks so that Kenya’s emblematic wildlife is perpetuated for generations to come.
+Whether you are planning a safari in the not-too-distant future or years from now, sighting the incredible elephants of Africa is an unforgettable experience.
+When it comes to wildlife in Kenya, we all share the same philosophy about the greatest animals – the elephant topping the list in most cases.
+Which is why, everyday, across the wilder places in Kenya, hundreds of conservationists and governmental organizations work tirelessly to ensure that direct and indirect effects of human do not eradicate the elephant, among many species that have been pushed to the brink of extinction.
+This wildlife conservation group seeks to navigate dangerous paths to counter poachers, find opportunities to bridge the human-wildlife conflicts, and manage risks so that Kenya’s emblematic wildlife is perpetuated for generations to come.
 Active matters that carry massive risks.
 Lately, there have been many important steps-forward in the conservation of elephants in Kenya, and around the world.
 But the true colour of today’s status of elephants is far from where it used to be.
 “In Kenya the elephant population declined from around 167,000 in 1973 to just 20,000 in 1990.”
 In the 1970’s and 1980’s poaching threatened the very survival of these elephants, which had been reduced to a fleeted fraction of the 1960’s population.
 Rather significantly, the 1990’s were the first years since the 1960’s that elephants in Kenya did not decline in number.
 Because for better or worse, the existence of the charismatic elephants is a pompadour of the well-being of wildlife.
-Few would dispute that wildlife conservation is a volatile and complex matrix whose nexus of woes is complicated by dwindling spaces for these giants.
-The fight on poaching, once its biggest threat, seems to be on winning ways.
-But surges do tend to increase with geopolitical trends especially insecurity across the borders.
+Few would dispute that wildlife conservation is a volatile and complex matrix, whose nexus of woes is complicated by dwindling spaces for these giants.
+The fight on poaching, once the biggest threat, seems to be on winning ways.
+But surges do tend to increase with geopolitical trends, especially insecurity across the borders.
 Safe to say, that unrelenting and tireless efforts by the Government and a number of non-governmental organization has turned around the kismet of elephants in Kenya.

 – Celebrating Milestones in Elephant Conservation